Review of the Nuheara IQbuds2 Max

 Charging case and battery life of the Nuheara IQbuds2 Max

 IQbuds2 Max's one performance disappointment is battery life, especially considering IQbuds2 Max's eye-popping price.
 You get five hours of music listening with World off – no aural processing at all, 4.5 hours with either ambient sound "world on" activated or ANC on, all of which is well below average for noise-canceling true buds.
 There are a plethora of less expensive noise-canceling bud models that provide far longer noise-free listening battery life.
-The Sony WF-SP800N ($199, check price on Amazon), for instance, play for nine ANC-enabled hours.
-The Cleer Ally Plus ($149, check price on Amazon) let you groove ambient-sound free for 7.5 hours.
-Even the $119 Edifier TWS NB (check price on Amazon) supply five hours of ANC music enjoyment.
+The Sony WF-SP800N ($199), for instance, play for nine ANC-enabled hours.
+The Cleer Ally Plus ($149) let you groove ambient-sound-free for 7.5 hours.
+Even the $119 Edifier TWS NB supply five hours of ANC music enjoyment.

 You do get 80 minutes of listening (with World modes off) after a 15-minute charge and 8.5 hours of battery life if you use the IQbud2 strictly for hearing assistance with World modes on – no music playing.

 At 3 x 2.25 x 1 inches, the IQbuds2 Max's charging case, which provides three full recharges, is of average size, nearly twice the size of Apple's AirPods Pro case but smooth and rounded, so it's relatively flat and easy on the pockets.
 One major improvement Nuheara made in the IQbuds2 Max was building in magnets so the buds snap into place, which is how most other true wireless cases are designed.
 A now old-fashioned microUSB jack, rather than the new-fangled USB-C, is used for recharging the case.